 Polygon exclusive = PolygonClipper.Xor(subject, clip);

-Boolean operations combine two inputs.
-Normalization solves a different problem: cleaning up one polygon so it becomes a canonical positive-winding result.
+Boolean operations combine two regions.
+Normalization solves a different problem: it cleans up one polygon by resolving self-intersections and overlaps into a canonical positive-winding result.

 using SixLabors.PolygonClipper;